astromaddie/commloop/README.md

 ![Runtime Plot](http://i.imgur.com/U1kTDmv.png)

 All of the above benchmarks were done with 10 processes per spawned Python worker, each with 1000 iterations.
+The min, max, median, and mean times were recorded for each transfer size.
 Performance remains constant up to about 10KB, before runtimes begin to logarithmically increase.
-The belowfinal benchmark was run with the default sourcecode setup (with arrays of sizes 10B, 1KB, 1MB, 10B respectively), with the 1MB array being passed to a C worker, showing runtimes at start, and loop speed breakdowns.
+The final benchmark was run with the default sourcecode setup (with arrays of sizes 10B, 1KB, 1MB, 10B respectively), with the 1MB array being passed to a C worker, showing runtimes at start, and loop speed breakdowns.

-#### Default setup breakdown
+##### Default setup breakdown

 | Part of code    | Time (seconds)   |
 | :-------------: | :-------------:  |